artmetla/DejaView/docs/contributing/embedding.md

-# Embedding Perfetto
+# Embedding DejaView

 ## Trace Processor

 ### Building

-As with all components in Perfetto, the trace processor can be built in several build systems:
+As with all components in DejaView, the trace processor can be built in several build systems:

 - GN (the native system)
 - Bazel